Electronic Engineering with Computer Systems BEng (Hons) or MEng – 2020 entry

 - University of Virginia, US.

-International experiences expose you to a new cultural environment that develops your adaptation and communication skills and your ability to deal with unfamiliar situations, thus strengthening your academic and professional profile.
+International experiences expose you to a new cultural environment that develops your adaptation and communication skills, as well as your ability to deal with unfamiliar situations.
+This really strengthens your academic and professional profile.

 This is an excellent opportunity not only to acquire valuable work experience but also to improve or learn another language.